chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Running the Simulation
 -----------------------

 The simulation can be launched on multiple cores using ``mpirun`` and the ``lethe-fluid-sharp`` executable.
-Using 6 CPU cores, the simulation can be launched with:
+Using 6 CPU cores (for an approximate runtime of 50 minutes), the simulation can be launched with:

 .. code-block:: text
   :class: copy-button

   mpirun -np 6 lethe-fluid-sharp flow_in_long_mixer.prm

 --------